DronePayloadTeam3/drone-design-analysis/README.md

 # Project Objective

 The objective of this project is to design and evaluate a quadcopter drone arm that maximizes payload capacity while maintaining safe flight performance and structural integrity.
-Two distinct drone arm geometries were evaluated using six different engineering materials through thrust_to_weight analysis and Finite Element Analysis (FEA).
+Two distinct drone arm geometries were evaluated using six different engineering materials through thrust-to-weight analysis and Finite Element Analysis (FEA).

 Through the development and analysis of these designs, the project investigates how geometry and material selection affect payload capacity, factor of safety, material cost, structural displacement, and stress distribution (e.g., Von Mises stress).
 Through analytical calculations and computational modeling, this project identifies the drone arm design that best provides effective payload capacity and structural integrity while optimizing material cost.